digital-land/specification/content/specification/article-4-direction.md

         - field: name
         - field: article-4-direction
           description: the <a href="#reference">reference</a> for the <a href="article-4-direction-dataset">article 4 direction</a> entry
-        - field: article-4-direction-rules
+        - field: permitted-development-rights
-          description: a list of one or more <a href="#reference">reference</a> values for <a href="article-4-direction-rule-dataset">article 4 direction rule</a> entries, separated by a semi-colon ';' character.
+          description: a list of one or more <a href="#reference">reference</a> values for <a href="article-4-direction-rule-dataset">permitted development right</a> entries, separated by a semi-colon ';'.
         - field: uprn
           dataset: address
         - field: address-text
         - field: geometry
-        - field: document-url
+        - field: point
         - field: notes
         - field: organisation
         - field: entry-date